mcao694/mcao694/README.md

 ## 🎯 Research Projects & Experiences

+### Forest Insecticides Research Project (Undergrad Honors Thesis)

+In collaboration with Dr. Maggie Douglas of Dickinson College, I looked at insecticide application patterns in public PA forests and possible hazards on pollinators.
+With application data from the PA DCNR, we cleaned, visualized, mapped, and generated summary statistics on the types of insecticides applied, total area treated, intensity in which they were treated, and toxic load on honeybees.
+These findings were compared to agricultural statistics (see Douglas et al. 2022) to gain a better understanding of pest management in public forests and its effects on pollinator populations.

+Update: Our findings from PA forests will be combined with an analysis of WI forests and developed into a manuscript for publication.

+### Methane Emissions from Dairy Cattle Research Project (NSF-REU)

+In collaboration with Dr Hasan Seyyedhasani and Gian Putra, I

 ### Cornell Tech's Break Through Tech AI Program
 As part of this program, I completed a **Machine Learning Foundation** course and had the incredible opportunity to collaborate with **Nestlé** on a project titled: